jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

   (a) section 98 (which sets the minimum liability in respect of child support):
   (b) section 106(2) to (4) (which relates to the orders that may be made):
   (c) section 107 (which relates to implementation of orders):
-  (d) section 119(1)(a) (which relates to the cessation of orders).
+  (d) section 119(1)﻿(a) (which relates to the cessation of orders).

 ### 89O Reasons for determination
-(1) The Commissioner must give both parties, in writing, the reasons for making a determination under this subpart.
+(1) The Commissioner must give all parties, in writing, the reasons for making a determination under this subpart.
 (2) A contravention of subsection (1) in relation to a determination does not affect the validity of the determination.

 ### 89P Commissioner may refuse to make determination because issues too complex